-Join Konrad Eek for an in-depth discussion in this video Setting up the enlarger, part of Shooting and Processing Black-and-White Film.
+Join Konrad Eek for an in-depth discussion in this video Setting up the enlarger, part of Analog Photography: Shooting & Processing Black-and-White Film.

 …Want to explain to you in a little bit more detail how the enlarger works as…we actually go through the set up.…I mentioned there's a light source, you can see here its a special bulb,…that's got wonderfully even diffusion over the whole surface of it.…Below that are series of lenses that help focus that light.…This here, this little slot is used to hold contrast filters.…These are the contrast filters.…These will help determine the contrast range of the final print because…the negatives vary from one to the next on what kind of contrast range they contain.…